Skip to main content

 How will progress be reported and managed?

-To facilitate the reporting process, the WiF Charter’s founders have designated the Luxembourg Sustainable Finance Initiative (LSFI) as external coordinating entity and data partner.
+To facilitate the reporting process, the WiF Charter’s founders have designated the Luxembourg Sustainable Finance Initiative (LSFI) the Luxembourg coordinating entity on sustainable finance as the WiF Charter Founders’ data partner.
 The LSFI will also oversee coordination with the Steering Committee composed of the Charter’s founding members (ABBL, ACA, ALFI, LuxCMA, LuxFLAG and LuxSE) and will take charge of directing and managing the reporting process.
 This streamlined approach guarantees a unified and centralized method for all signatory organisations.

 Where can I find the annual progress report?